tystucki/tystucki/README.md

 - 👋 Hi, I’m @tystucki
 - 👀 I’m interested in IOS Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on
+-  I'm a student at DevMountain.
 - 📫 How to reach me: tyloganstucki@gmail.com

 <!---